• Skip to primary navigation

 You can make this perfect weeknight meal in about 30 minutes and in four simple steps:

 (1) Heat two tablespoons of vegetable oil in a large stockpot over medium-high heat.
 Add diced onions, carrots, celery, a generous pinch of salt, and a few cracks of fresh ground pepper.
-Cook for 8-10 minutes, stirring often until the vegetables become softened.
+Cook for 8-10 minutes, stirring often until the vegetables soften.

 vegetables cooking in pot

-(3) Now add the diced tomatoes, zucchini, quinoa, beans, and vegetable broth.
+(3) Add the diced tomatoes, zucchini, quinoa, beans, and vegetable broth.
 Bring the mixture to a boil.
 Reduce the heat to low, cover, and simmer the soup for 12-13 minutes or until the quinoa is tender and soft.

 (4) Finally, stir in kale leaves, lemon juice, and additional salt and pepper (as desired).
-The kale leaves will wilt in the hot soup within the first 30 seconds.
+The kale leaves will wilt in the hot soup within 30 seconds.
 Serve immediately.

 I love everything about this soup.
 It’s loaded with delicious vegetables, it contains plenty of plant-based proteins (quinoa and beans) to keep you full and satiated, and the broth is savory and warm and even a little spicy thanks to the red pepper flakes.